 For more than 20 years, the Center for Fertility and In Vitro Fertilization has offered state-of-the-art treatments for various reproductive problems facing both men and women.
-In addition to diagnosing the causes of infertility, our Center for Fertility is committed to providing comprehensive, holistic care to address the physical, emotional and spiritual aspects that can come along with fertility issues.
+In addition to diagnosing the causes of infertility, our center is committed to providing comprehensive, holistic care to address the physical, emotional, and spiritual aspects that can come along with fertility issues.

 Our highly successful in vitro fertilization program demonstrates pregnancy success rates better than the national average.
 In addition to IVF, the center offers ICSI, intrauterine insemination, egg donation and surrogacy.
 Preimplantation genetic diagnosis (PGD) is also offered to determine the gender and viability of embryos.

 - Complete team: Your care team includes compassionate experts ready to support your physical, mental, and spiritual health.

 - Diagnostic expertise: Getting an accurate diagnosis is an important first step to treating fertility issues.
 Our team of fertility specialists performs the full range of diagnostic procedures based on your unique health needs.

 - Comprehensive services: Our center offers a wide range of fertility treatments in one location, including IVF, traditional and minimally invasive surgeries, and even acupuncture and other alternative therapies.